kolinalabs/customer-bundle/README.md

  */
 class Customer extends AbstractCustomer
 {
-    // Other fields and methods
+    // Your custom properties and methods
 }
 ```